tyyang05/peds_triage/README.md

 `mm_latefusion_moddrop.ipynb` - late fusion multimodal models with and without modality dropout.

-Preprocessing and analysis was done in R Studio because Tyler is more fluent in R.
+Preprocessing and analysis was done in R Studio because Tyler is more fluent in R:

+`tyrm-preprocessing.R` — preprocessing data.

+`peds_triage_graphs.R` — analysis of results + figure creation.